 2008: The new North Terminal opens at Detroit Metropolitan Airport, while the Smith and Berry terminals are retired as passenger facilities.

-2009: Delta Air Lines and Northwest Airlines officially merge, making Delta the hub airline at DTW.
+Delta Air Lines and Northwest Airlines officially merge in 2008, making Delta the hub airline at DTW by 2009.

 2010: Detroit Metropolitan Airport ranks highest in overall customer satisfaction among large airports in the J.D.
 Power and Associates 2010 North America Airport Satisfaction Study.